SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 **Subject:** TimePro PBI 50209: ☠️ Displaying past employees
 :::
 ::: good
-Figure: Email header with GitHub users tagged and no email addresses
+Figure: Good example - Has the email header data and @mentions users
 :::

 ::: info
 **Tip:** If the request from the client is too large for one PBI, then it will need to be turned into multiple PBIs as per the rule  [Do you keep your PBIs smaller than 2 days' effort?](/spec-do-you-create-tasks-under-4-hours) In this case, you will need to let the client know this and include URLs to each PBI
 :::

-### Steps to update a PBI with an email
+### Existing PBI - Steps to update a PBI according to an email comment

-Sometimes you will receive an email concerning a known issue.
+Sometimes you will receive feedback on an existing PBI within an email.
 It is important to inform the sender and keep them up to date.

-1. Copy the **email header** into to a comment within the PBI, indent and add the words "Issue raised by {{ NAME }} separately in email chain:"

-2. Replace the users with GitHub usernames (where possible), if you'd like to keep those users informed.

-3. Remove any remaining email addresses from the header.

-4. Add to the Acceptance Criteria: *"Reply 'Done' to the email in the comment below by {{ SENDER }} and @mention them in the PBI with 'Done'"*

-5. Reply back to the original email saying: "PBI exists - see PBI: {{ URL }}"
+Follow the process above, but add the information to a comment instead.

 ### Keeping it up-to-date